-Although I am an independent trainer, I am privileged to have a close network of Associate trainers with whom I deliver training and events.
+Although I am an independent trainer, I have a close network of Associates with whom I am privileged to work with.

 Cath is human being, a mum, a story seeker and story teller around child trauma and how the past influences your today.
 She is a clinical researcher, theorist, epigenetic psychotherapist working with children and adults.
 Cath is currently completing a Doctorate.